 How to create an accessible interaction

-1. Launch standalone interaction editor (iSpring Visuals).
+If you want to use an interaction separately, launch the standalone interaction editor (iSpring Visuals).
 You can do this from the Windows Start menu.

 2. From the list of interactions, select the one you’d like to create and click on Create Interaction.

-4. In the Publish window, turn on Accessibility mode.
+5. In the Publish window, turn on Accessibility mode.

-5. Enable Screen reader mode and specify the language for your interaction.
+6. Enable Screen reader mode and specify the language for your interaction.
 Now, you are all set to hit Publish.

-- For now, the accessibility mode is only available on desktop devices.
+For now, the accessibility mode is only available on desktop devices.

-Right now, we’re working on adding new accessible options to iSpring Suite.
+We’re working on adding new accessible options to iSpring Suite.
 Stay tuned!